zreitz/multismash/README.md

 ## Usage

 ### An example workflow
-Inputs, outputs, and all other flags are set in a job-specific configuration file.
+Inputs, outputs, and all other flags are set in a job-specific configuration file that is used as a required argument for `multismash`.

 A working example is provided in [example/config-example.yaml](example/config-example.yaml), along with three *E. coli* genomes.